 In the Spring semester of non-fee-setting years, the leaders of any organization may meet with members of the Appropriations Committee to discuss the application process or to overcome past issues.

-The initial application for GPSAF will be due in the Spring semester of a non-fee setting year.

-The final application for GPSAF will be due during the Fall semester of fee-setting years.
+The application for GPSAF will be due during the Fall semester of fee-setting years.

 The Appropriations Committee will present its recommendations in resolution no later than the third to last regular GPSA meeting of the fall semester.